Children and Family FAQs

 Q. How long will it take for my transaction to complete?

-A: It is difficult to give an exact time scale but most transactions take some 6-8 weeks to complete.
+A: It is difficult to give an exact time scale but most transactions take between 6-12 weeks to complete.
 We will keep you up to date throughout the transaction about timescale.
+If you purchase your property under ‘auction terms’ we will make every attempt to complete within the 28 days.

 Q. Can I pay my deposit funds by credit or debit card?